 With greater control comes greater responsibility, of course.
 With an open-source CMS, you’ll have to run your own backups, do your own maintenance, handle security, and find a hosting provider that will help you manage these responsibilities.
 A proprietary CMS will take over this day-to-day management of your site, but you’ll still have to invest time and effort into exploring its built-in features and extension options to ensure you take full advantage of the platform’s power.

 If you have the time to learn how to use all the features and customization options available with a CMS, then you can build a site that does exactly what you want.

-HubSpot is a fully integrated CMS that keeps your team, tools, and data together in one place.
+HubSpot's CMS, CMS Hub, is a fully integrated content management system that keeps your team, tools, and data together in one place.
 It’s also fully hosted, which means that HubSpot handles all the technical aspects that come with running your site such as updates, upgrades, security issues, and bugs, so that you can focus on your content and customers.

 HubSpot's CMS includes many of the tools you’d expect to find: a domain manager, file manager, drag-and-drop content editor, staging environment, design and blogging tools, and so on.